Logarithmic Derivations of Adjoint Discriminants: Adjoint varieties, adjoint discriminants and their normalisations

-The two bottom lines are induced thus once again by the same element in $H^1(X,\cF^\vee)=H^1(X,\Omega_X)$, and since the lower line is essentially the contact structure, which is induced by the hyperplane class, the upper line is also induced by the hyperplane class, and it is then the exact sequence defining the affine cotangent bundle.
+The two bottom lines are thus induced, once again, by the same element in $H^1(X,\cF^\vee)=H^1(X,\Omega_X)$, and since the lower line is essentially the contact structure, which is induced by the hyperplane class, the upper line is also induced by the hyperplane class, and it is therefore the exact sequence defining the affine cotangent bundle.
 We obtain $\hat{\cT}_X\otimes \cL^\vee\cong \hat{\Omega}_X$. \end{proof}